rocky/python-xdis/README.rst

 so.
 The code requires Python 2.4 or later and has been tested on Python running lots of Python versions.

-When installing, except for the most recent versions of Python use the Python egg or wheel that matches that version, e.g. ``xdis-6.0.2-py3.3.egg``, ``xdis-6.0.2-py33-none-any.whl``.
+When installing, except for the most recent versions of Python, use the Python egg or wheel that matches that version, e.g. ``xdis-6.0.2-py3.3.egg``, ``xdis-6.0.2-py33-none-any.whl``.
-Of course for version that pre-date wheel's like Python 2.6 you will have to use eggs.
+Of course for version sthat pre-date wheel's, like Python 2.6, you will have to use eggs.

 To install older versions for from source in git use the branch ``python-2.4-to-2.7`` for Python versions from 2.4 to 2.7,